-I remember sitting at home many years ago, and wondering why a young woman I knew had trouble in relationships.
+any years ago, I remember sitting at home and wondering why La young woman I knew had trouble in relationships.
 She was an attractive and well-kept young lady in her early thirties.
 She had high morals and deeply desired to be married.
 Yet, in every relationship with a man, her deepest desire always seemed to elude her.
-That afternoon, I sat there and wondered why she wasn't married when so many other women her age had been married for five years or more.
-I wondered why some people seem to have wonderful marriages with minimal effort, and others never have joyful relationships, no matter how hard they try.
-Was it just luck, or fate?
-I couldn't put my finger on it, yet somehow I knew there was a reason this woman had trouble.

-I couldn't describe it to anyone, but it was a feeling I had; a feeling that there was something she was doing and was probably unaware of-that kept retarding her best efforts.
+That afternoon, I sat there and wondered why she couldn't get married when so many other women her age had been married for five years or more.
+I wondered why some people seem to have wonderful marriages with minimal effort, and yet others never have joyful relationships no matter how hard they try.
+Was it just luck or fate?
+I couldn't put my finger on it, yet somehow, I knew there was a reason this woman had trouble.
+I couldn't describe it to anyone, but there was a feeling I had; a feeling that there was something she was doing -and probably unaware of- that kept retarding her best efforts.
 There always seemed to be an "aura" or "vibe" around her, and I'm sure I wasn't the only man who noticed it.
-Even though she was pretty, smart, and fun to be around, I couldn't quite pinpoint what it was that made me feel a little uncomfortable in her presence.
+Even though she was pretty, smart and fun to be around, I couldn't quite figure out what it was that made me feel a little uncomfortable around her.

 One evening, at a party, it suddenly hit me!
 Every time I was with this woman, I got the sense I was with someone who was drowning.
-Have you ever had that feeling towards someone?
-You know, those friends who always make you just a bit uncomfortable, even though they are good people.
+Have you ever had that feeling with someone?
+You know, those friends who always make you just a little uncomfortable, even though they are good people.
 You sense they are struggling, but you're afraid to get too close lest they "pull you into the water" with them.
-Consequently, no matter how much you want to help, you always hold back.
-That was how I felt with this woman.
-And, I suspect that other men felt the same way.
+So, no matter how much you want to help, you always hold back.
+That's how I felt with this woman.
+And I suspect that other men felt the same way.